Cornwallis, New Zealand: Coastal holiday settlement

 From 1917, the Auckland Council began allowing rental baches and holiday homes to be built near the shore at Cornwallis.
 In 1926, the Auckland Harbour Board built a wharf at Cornwallis, as a location where passengers travelling on the Manukau Harbour to Onehunga could safely disembark.
 By the 1950s and 60s, a thriving community of holidaymakers had developed, some living permanently in the baches.
 In April 1969, the Auckland City Council ended the rental agreement with the community, leading to legal disputes with the residents.
 By 1978, the final shoreside bach was removed.

 In 1998 the original wharf was demolished, replaced in the following year with a 193 m wharf, today a popular fishing spot.
 Cornwallis is the filming location for the Canadian/New Zealand drama The Sounds (2020).

 Demographics

 Cornwallis covers 7.55 km2.
-It is part of the wider Waitakere Ranges South statistical area.
+It is part of the larger Waitakere Ranges South statistical area.